Student Handbook – Graduation Requirements

 The following are based on two-year residential student guidelines and limitations.
 For one-year residential students, the following guidelines and limitations would be halved.

 Tracking & Reporting Physical Wellness – Students need to track the date, type, and duration of each physical activity and/or name, date, and duration of any physical/health education program.
 When students have accumulated 10 hours of these activities (in any combination), they need to email their designated Academy representative (custodial SLC for residential students, appointed Academy administrator for NECP & international students) with the detailed information.

 Tracking & Reporting Extracurricular Activities

-- Students will automatically qualify for up to two (2) elective credits (depending on schedule length/duration) if they complete a Burris/Academy theatrical production (Play, Musical, etc.).
-Maximum of two (2) elective credits per student.
+- Students will automatically qualify for up to two (2) elective credits (depending on schedule length/duration) if they complete a Burris/Academy theatrical production (Play, Musical, etc.) or a season of show choir.

-- Students will automatically qualify for two (2) physical credits (20 hours) if they complete a Burris-Academy IHSAA season.
-Student managers will automatically qualify for one (1) elective credit if they complete a Burris-Academy IHSAA season.
+- Students will automatically qualify for two (2) physical or elective credits if they complete a Burris-Academy IHSAA season.

 Reporting Limitations – Students may receive credit for a maximum of: